The UNT Jewish Studies Program offers multiple scholarships from seven funds each academic year.

 Scholarships for Study in Israel

-Direct all inquiries about these Scholarships to Dr. David Kaplan at david.kaplan@unt.edu.
+Direct all inquiries about these Scholarships to Dr. Asaf Angermann at Asaf.Angermann@unt.edu.